wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 ### Testing StateSequence Actions

 Most async actions in VSM return a `StateSequence`, which emits multiple states over time.
-Use `for await` to collect and verify these states:
+A `StateSequence` may contain both **synchronous** and **asynchronous** states (especially when built with `@StateSequenceBuilder`).
+Synchronous states are stored in `synchronousStateActions` and are not yielded by the `AsyncIteratorProtocol` — they are applied inline by the container.
+When unit testing, you should verify both:

 ```swift
 @Test("ProductsLoaderModel loads products successfully")